zlicker/learngit/readme.txt

 This is the 4rd version of README.

 This is the 5th version of README.
 And this is on the dev branch.
+This is the 6th version of README.
+Added on the dev branch.

+This is the 7th version of README.
+Added on the dev branch.